 Getting Around Mongolia – Details with Costs

-Getting around Mongolia is no easy task.
+Mongolia travel from one attraction to the next is no easy task.
 When we looked, car rentals were $159 USD plus per day.
 And trying to find a car and driver was even worse.
 In addition, the roads are not great and do require a 4X4, which are even harder to find.

 I turned to a Mongolia Travel Community Facebook page and was very lucky to find a guide/driver through them.